Teslamax/KSP-Controller/src/Arduino/README.md

 Select the board: `Adafruit ESP32-S3 Reverse TFT Feather`
 USB Mode: `USB-OTG (TinyUSB)`

+**Note on USB Header:**
+Use `#include "USB.h"` (with quotes) instead of angle brackets.
+This ensures the correct ESP32-S3 core internal USB header is used and avoids conflicts with external TinyUSB libraries.

 Then compile and upload normally via Arduino IDE or PlatformIO.

 ---

 > For more information or future updates, check the `checklist.md` for test status or development tracking.